Plantar fasciitis is the most common cause of heel pain. It can be incredibly painful and quite honestly, it sucks!

 - Increased time on your feet – The longer you spend on your feet the more likely you are to cause strain to your plantar fascia.
 The more load put on something, the more likely it is to fail.

 - Bad footwear – Footwear makes a HUGE difference to plantar fasciitis.
 Your once good footwear can also wear out and need to be replaced.
-Here is a link to what we look for in shoes – click here for more information on correct features of a shoe
+For more information on what a podiatrist looks for in a pair of shoes, check out our blog post here.

 - Weak intrinsic foot muscles – We have a lot of different small muscles in our feet and like all muscles, they can get fatigued.
 When they do we get increased pressure on the plantar fascia.

 When it comes to plantar fasciitis it is not a hard diagnosis to get to.
 If you type into Google ‘heel pain’ you should be sorted!
-However, when you visit a podiatrist, we assess for are the causes to help explain why it’s happening so that we can get rid of your pain.
+However, when you visit a podiatrist, we assess for what the causes are to help explain why it’s happening, making sure we can get rid of your pain more effectively.

 At the clinic will ask you a number of questions about